 Walking Shoes

 We absolutely love walking in Europe!
-Exploring atmospheric streets and lush landscapes requires a good pair of durable shoes.
-We have three basic requirements for the best travel shoes – they must me lightweight, comfortable and versatile.
-I wear sneakers that go with everything, Kris prefers Merrell Trail Shoes.
+Exploring atmospheric streets and lush landscapes requires a lot of steps and durable shoes.
+We have three basic requirements for the best travel shoes – lightweight, comfortable and versatile.
+I wear these trainers that go with everything, Kris prefers Merrell Trail Shoes.

 Travel Camera